mholaska/checkers-react/README.md

 ## Version 1.0
 - Gameboard and pieces were added
 - Pieces can move to their available spaces as well as perform single jumps over opponent, although the opponent is not removed from the board yet

+## Version 1.1
+- Single jumps can now be executed by both teams